Power-free points in quadratic number fields: Stabiliser, dynamics and entropy

 \section{Acknowledgements}

 It is our pleasure to thank Uwe Grimm, J\"urgen Kl\"uners, Christoph Richard, Dan Rust and Johannes Sprang for helpful discussions.
-AB is grateful to the Research Centre for Mathematical Modelling (RCM${}^2$) at Bielefeld University for hospitality, and AN acknowledges financial support by the German Research Foundation (DFG) through its Heisenberg program (project no. 437113953).
+We thank an anonymous referee for several thoughtful comments that helped us to improve the presentation.
+AB was supported by the EPSRC (grant no.~EP/S010335/1).
+He is also grateful to the Research Centre for Mathematical Modelling (RCM${}^2$) at Bielefeld University for hospitality, and AN acknowledges financial support by the German Research Foundation (DFG) through its Heisenberg program (project no.~437113953).